Eliminating the Barriers: Demystifying Wi-Fi Baseband Design and Introducing the PicoScenes Wi-Fi Sensing Platform: QCA9300 Hardware Architecture

-where $f_{xtal.}$=40MHz is the frequency of the core crystal oscillator.
-In the 2.4GHz band, the parameter quadruples for 802.11n HT20 and HT40 Channel Modes are (44, 5, 0, 0) and (44, 5, 0, 1), respectively.
-Bringing them into Equation~\ref{eq:wlan_pll}, we have 88MHz or 176MHz for $f_{pll}$, and 44/88/176MHz or 88/176/342MHz for $f_{digi\_bb}$, $f_{rx\_adc}$ and $f_{tx\_dac}$, respectively.
-The PLL clock controls the pace of entire digital baseband, therefore, tuning $f_{pll}$ is equivalently to tune the channel bandwidth.
-TABLE~\ref{tab:pll_tuning} lists some of integral channel bandwidths calculated from the quadruple combinations.
-Despite an incomplete list of the supported bandwidths, QCA9300, a Wi-Fi NIC designed more than a decade ago, is still surprising that it can scale the bandwidth from as low as 2.5MHz to 80MHz.
-PicoScenes has integrated the bandwidth tuning for QCA9300, allowing users to specify the bandwidth using only one parameter ``-rate''.
+where $f_{xtal.}$=40 MHz is the LO frequency.
+In the 2.4 GHz band, the parameter quadruples for the 802.11n HT20 and HT40 modes are (44, 5, 0, 0) and (44, 5, 0, 1), respectively.
+Taking the 802.11n protocol with the HT20 mode as an example, by substituting the quadruple (44, 5, 0, 0) into (\ref{eq:wlan_pll}), we obtain a frequency of 88 MHz for $f_{pll}$ and frequencies of 20, 44, 88 and 176 MHz for $f_{sig\_bb}$, $f_{digi\_bb}$, $f_{rx\_adc}$ and $f_{tx\_dac}$, respectively.
+As is clearly shown in the equations, $f_{pll}$ controls the pace of the entire baseband; therefore, \textit{tuning $f_{pll}$ is equivalent to tuning the channel bandwidth}.
+Table~\ref{tab:pll_tuning} lists the channel bandwidths supported by the PicoScenes platform and their quadruple values.
+Unexpectedly, the QCA9300 has a very wide operable bandwidth range.
+The bandwidth can be scaled from a minimum of 2.5 MHz up to 80 MHz.
+PicoScenes integrates bandwidth tuning for the QCA9300, allowing users to specify the bandwidth by the ``\textsf{--rate}'' option.